chrisbazley/CBUtilLib/README.md

 Rebuilding the library
 ----------------------
-  You should ensure that the standard C library and CBDebugLib (by the same author as CBUtilLib) are on your C$Path, otherwise the compiler won't be able to find the required header files.
-The dependency on CBDebugLib isn't very
-strong: it can be eliminated by modifying the make file so that the macro USE_CBDEBUG is no longer predefined.
+  You should ensure that the standard C library and CBDebugLib (by the same author as CBUtilLib) are on your header include path (C$Path if using the supplied make files on RISC OS), otherwise the compiler won't be able to find the required header files.
+The dependency on CBDebugLib isn't very strong: it can be eliminated by modifying the make file so that the macro USE_CBDEBUG is no longer predefined.

   Three make files are supplied: